10 More Lumens

 The climb starts on the extreme right side of the Main Face, right next to the massive overhangs.
 It is the leftmost crack that heads straight up this portion of the wall.

 Occasional ledges provide puny trees for slinging and belaying, and the line has less loose rock than typical Kineo climbing.
 It can be run out at times and extremely hard to protect.

 Also, the climb is in the shade most of the day, and soaking wet whenever there has been rain within the last week.

 Make sure you bring two ropes if you need to bail, as the last pitch if it's wet will be impassible, with no traverse option.
-Otherwise have a rope fixed by friends at the top for you to ascend, or risk spending the night.
+We had to drop in from the top to get Charlie and Lucas when they got stuck under a waterfall.

 2 pitches from the top there is a nice cave you can hide in.